mugnozzo/list-of-useful-tools/README.md

 - [advent of code](https://adventofcode.com/ "advent of code") - annual set of programming challenges following the Advent calendar and Christmas-themed
 - [endoflife.date](https://endoflife.date/ "endoflife.date") - A website collecting the information about lifecycles of various products.
 - [mozilla common voice](https://commonvoice.mozilla.org/ "mozilla common voice") - a project to collect voices to train machines
+- [perchance](https://perchance.org/ "perchance") - a collection of AI-powered random generators made by the community, including text-to-image, story, and character generators
 - [what3words](https://what3words.com/ "what3words") - A website that allows you to describe any place in the world with 3 words.
 It divides the whole world in 3x3 squares and identify each square with 3 words.

 ## window manager